First-class facilities of the Titanic: Condition in the wreck

-There has been relatively little exploration of the first-class staterooms on Titanic since her discovery.
+There has been relatively little exploration of the First-Class staterooms on Titanic since her discovery.
 Only the staterooms in the bow section forward of the grand staircase survive in an appreciable condition.
 Because the cabins were all framed in pine and teak, many of the walls between staterooms have deteriorated, leaving a warren of tangled electrical wiring, deep silt and wreckage treacherous to ROVs.
 James Cameron's 2001 Ghosts of the Abyss expedition focused on the cabins of some of the most famous Titanic passengers, including Henry S. Harper, Molly Brown and Edith Russell.
-Outstanding images of the marble Adam-style fireplace in Mrs. Cardeza's sitting room and the gilded Louis Quinze fireplace of Bruce Ismay's sitting room were produced.
-Ismay's Private Promenade was also discovered, with the remnants of the distinctive half-timber panelling seen for the first time since the sinking.
+The expedition also captured images of the marble Adam-style fireplace in Mrs. Cardeza's sitting room, the gilded Louis Quinze fireplace of Bruce Ismay's sitting room, and remnants of the distinctive half-timber paneling from Ismay's Private Promenade.

 The more common remains that delineate staterooms include desks and other hardwood furniture, collapsed bunks, silver-plated lamps, doors, brass bed frames, and even upright cabinets with their contents still in place on the shelves.
 In the debris field are strewn hundreds of items from first-class staterooms that poured out of the ship during the break-up.